ManolisPapa/GitLabAssignment/README.md

    - A `task1.txt` that includes:
      1. a link to your Task 1 repository (Make sure you have invited me if your repository is private)
    - A `task2.txt` file that includes:
-     1. A link to your Task 2 repository
+     1. A link to your Task 2 repository,
-     2. Who your partner was and which improvements each of you implemented
+     2. Who your partner was and which improvements each of you implemented,
+     3. How would you rate your Git knowledge before and after this tutorial?
-     3. Something fun or interesting about yourself
+     4. Something fun or interesting about yourself
         > (Points will be deducted if I don't find what you wrote interesting 😄)

 3. Open a **pull request** so your changes can be added to this repository.